Landscape connectivity: Quantifying landscape connectivity

 Since the definition of landscape connectivity has both a physical and a behavioural component, quantifying landscape connectivity is consequently organism-, process- and landscape-specific.
 According to (Wiens & Milne, 1989), the first step in the quantification process of landscape connectivity is defining the specific habitat or habitat network of the focal species, and in turn, describe the landscape elements from its point of view.
 The next step is to determine the scale of the landscape structure as perceived by the organism.
 This is defined as the scale at which the species responds to the array of landscape elements, through its fine-scale (grain), and large-scale (extent), movement behaviours.
 Lastly, how the species responds to the different elements of a landscape is determined.
-This comprises the species’ movement pattern based on behavioural reactions to the mortality risk of the landscape elements, including habitat barriers and edges.
+This comprises the species' movement pattern based on behavioural reactions to the mortality risk of the landscape elements, including habitat barriers and edges.

 Landscape networks can be constructed based on the linear relationship between a species home range size and its dispersal distance.
 For example, small mammals will have a small range and short dispersal distances and large ones will have larger range and long dispersal distances.
 In short this relationship can help in scaling & constructing landscape networks based on a mammals body size.

+For many organisms, particularly marine invertebrates, the scale of connectivity (usually in the form of larval dispersal) is driven by passive transport through ocean currents.
+Dispersal potential tends to be considerably higher in water than air due its higher density (and therefore higher buoyancy of propagules).
+It is therefore sometimes possible to quantify potential connectivity for marine organisms through process-based models such as larval dispersal simulations.